DaveMcKinley/MediaBiasAnalysis/README.md

 -   Lemmatizes each word
 -   Returns a string of the remaining lemmatized words<br><br>

-Fist I lowercasing all the words to simplfy cleaning process.
+Fist I lowercase all the words to simplfy cleaning process.
 I then remove noice like mentions(@abc1123), hastags(#), and urls because they do not add anything to analysis.
 I also remove information at the end of The Hill's articles because it is contact information and does not help with analysis.
 Numbers are removed because they have no context by themselves.
 We tokenize the list and remove any common stopwords and punctuation.
 Tokenizing a list is breaking each element in the list into its own list object.
 Next, I lemmatized the remaining words and combines the tokens back into a string to be vectorized.

 Vetorizing